livey/machine-learning-checklist/deep-learning-QA.md

     * shuffle training examples more thoroughly
     * reduce image distortions
   * applied just before activation function
-  * in CNN, each element in the feature map use the same scale and bias parameter (that is why we can do acceleration of BN at inference time, also is why we can do network slimming, batch-size x width x hight elments used to compute the mean and variance)
+  * in CNN, each element in the feature map use the same scale and bias parameter (that is why we can do acceleration of BN at inference time, also is why we can do network slimming, batch-size x width x height elments used to compute the mean and variance)
   * more stable training
   * generalization
   * how it works